 Prepare your container.
 We used a 3/8″ bit to drill the holes.

 Fill the bottom with bits of broken terracotta, pebbles or gravel.

 This helps to keep the soil in, but still allows for drainage.

 Mix some potting soil with sand.
 Two parts soil to one part sand.

 Fill your container part of the way–enlist a cute helper if you can!

 Remove the plant from its container, gently loosen the roots and place it in the soil.

 You should add a few cups of good compost to the container.
-A nitrogen rich fertilizer, compost tea, or fish emulsion are also good.
+A nitrogen-rich fertilizer, compost tea, or fish emulsion is also good.
 Remember, this should be done monthly, as the soil’s nutrients get washed away when you water.

 I have not mulched my lavender yet, but plan to.
-A light colored or white pebble can be used for mulch, or even straw.
-This helps with air circulation and to promote growth.
+A light-colored or white pebble can be used for mulch or even straw.
+This helps with air circulation and promotes growth.

 Do not over-water your lavender.
 Let it get dry between watering.
 However, don’t let it get so dry that it wilts.
 Just make sure the soil is dry to the touch before watering again.
 I have to watch my little ones with this, they get a little over-zealous with watering new plants!